Community Outreach

 Extra Yard for Teachers

-In honor of the Bowl’s 30th anniversary, the Valero Alamo Bowl and PNC Bank proudly awarded 30 grants to 30 dedicated teachers as part of the College Football Playoff Foundation’s Extra Yard for Teachers program in 2022.
+Each year the Valero Alamo Bowl and PNC Bank award 30 grants to 30 dedicated teachers as part of the College Football Playoff Foundation’s Extra Yard for Teachers program.

-With additional support from Dr. Richard and Jennifer Steffen, KPMG, and Ryan Velasquez, the Valero Alamo Bowl and PNC Bank representatives visited San Antonio campuses to surprise many of the winning teachers with their well-deserved awards.
+With continued support from PNC Bank as well as Accenture Federal Services, KPMG, and Ryan Velasquez, the Valero Alamo Bowl will again visit San Antonio area campuses to surprise many of the winning teachers with their well-deserved awards.

 Military Appreciation Programs